zuangwang/localstepsize/README.md

 ## 📦 Installation

-- Julia(1.10 or above at https://julialang.org/install/)
+- Julia (version 1.10 or above):
+  Install from the official website: https://julialang.org/install/
 - Install [Mosek](https://www.mosek.com/) or other SDP solvers with a liscense.

 ## Test